eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Presenters are asked to do this at their earliest convenience as the Chair(s) typically get very busy as the start of presentations approaches.

-### Presenting in person
+### Presenting in Person

 Presentations are run from a shared ChromeBook at the front of the Hackathon room.
 This Chromebook is provided by the Secretariat.

 ### Presenting Remotely

 Remote presenters are welcome to run their own presentations using the screen sharing functionality in Meetecho.
-Alternatively, the Hackathon chairs can share the presentation and advance slides for the presenter.
+Alternatively, the Hackathon Chairs can share the presentation and advance slides for the presenter.

 # Tooling

-The IETF Hackathon makes use of the same tooling used by the IETF community for its work and meetings.
+The IETF Hackathon uses the same tooling used by the IETF community for its work and meetings.

 ## Datatracker